webnoobcodes/webnoob.dev/content/articles/getting-started-with-nuxt.md

 If you look in your new directory structure for the first time, you will immediately notice that you can find a lot of new stuff.
 For comparison, a regular Vue project looks more comfortable at first.
 But all of this is justified because there are also some beneficial new patterns with all that stuff.

 First, you have the assets folder.
 It's entirely the same as with Vue.
 You can store here all your static assets, your images, for example.
 But also uncompiled SCSS files, which you are using in the whole application.
 Also, the components directory sounds familiar.
 The name suggests, here is the place for all your components.
 For all?
 Not entirely.
 You have here only all the reusable components that you can use in your whole application.
-Components for the layout and pages have their own directories
+Components for the layout and pages have their own directories.

 In the layouts folder is already a `default.vue` file with a template and some CSS definitions.
 New is the `<nuxt />` tag